amoral97/amoral97/README.md

 - 👋 Hi, I’m Adan!
-- 👀 I’m interested in machine learning, data science, and game development.
+- I’m interested in machine learning, data science, and game development.
-- 🌱 I’m currently learning React javascript and Python programming.
-- 📫 How to reach me: amorales97@live.com

 <!---
 amoral97/amoral97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.